-A child born with a separation in the upper lip is said to have a cleft lip.
-A separate in the roof of the mouth – or palate – is called a cleft palate.
+A child born with a split in the upper lip is said to have a cleft lip.
+A separation in the roof of the mouth – or palate – is called a cleft palate.
 Surgery is usually recommended to repair either of these congenital (present at birth) conditions.

 Why Choose UHealth?

 Expert multidisciplinary clinic for cleft lip and palate care.
-We offer a multidisciplinary clinic where you can meet with all of our cleft lip and palate specialists in a single visit.
+Since 1951, the mission of the South Florida Cleft and Craniofacial Clinic has been to provide patients and their families with a comprehensive cost effective multi-specialty treatment plan.
+Patients and families can meet with all of our cleft lip and palate specialists in a single visit.
 We provide individualized care for each child, and work to develop a close relationship with parents and families

 Highly-trained specialists to perform your surgery.
 Offering the latest in leading-edge research and technology, our plastic surgeons treat many patients who have been referred by doctors from across the country and around the globe.
 Members of our plastic and reconstructive team are experts in a variety of complex procedures and represent a wide range of medical skills and training.